 Secretary Bird is a Large and mostly terrestrial bird of prey.
 Endemic to Africa, it is usually found in the open grasslands and savannah of the sub-Saharan region of Africa.
 Here we are going to discuss 24 Secretary Bird Facts or the facts about African’s Devil’s Horse.

 A large bird with a head of an eagle, long leg, and neck, named after its crest of long feathers looks like quill pens carrying by secretaries behind their ears or, an old clerk carrying the quill pen in their wigs.
 The Secretary bird was used as a domestic pet by farmers of Sudan and South Africa a long time ago to kill the pest and snakes from their agricultural lands.
 They called the bird “Sagittarius “.
 It was said that after some time it pronounced wrongly as “Secretarius”.
-“Sagittarius Serpentarius” is the Latin name of the secretary bird which means “catcher of snakes”.
+“Sagittarius Serpentarius” is the Scientific name of the secretary bird which means “catcher of snakes”.
 The secretary bird prefers running more than flying.
 Due to being faster, it also called African Devil’s Horse, which is one of the secretary bird interesting facts.
 This Secretary bird named after the Arabic language terms “Saqr-et-air”, which means hawk of the semi-desert, as it was located in the sub-Saharan region or semi-desert.
 Later the Arabic term mispronounce as “secretaire” in French and “Secretary” in English.

 Previously Secretary bird is used as a pet by Africans to kill pests and snakes from agricultural land.
 To make a balance in the life cycle of nature, it is very important to protect the rarest bird of prey.